ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

 .. code-block:: console

    alice@mercury:~/flocker-tutorial$ ssh root@172.16.255.250 flocker-reportstate --version
-   0.1.2
-   alice@mercury:~/flocker-tutorial$

-Only proceed if you find that you are running an older version of Flocker.
+Only proceed if you find that you are running an older version of Flocker than |version|.

 If you find that you *are* running an older version, you now need to rebuild the tutorial environment.